BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 The table shows the estimated revenues for a £2 Weekly Lottery.

 Your Fees due to Bonobo are a flat rate of 5 pence per ticket sold.
-See following section for details.
+See the following section for details.